-The usual adult oral dosage is 7.5 mg/kg every 6 hours.
+The usual adult oral dosage is 7.5 mg/kg every 6 hours (approximately 500 mg for a 70 kg adult).
 A maximum of 4 g should not be exceeded during a 24-hour period.

 The usual duration of therapy is 7 to 10 days; however, infections of the bone and joint, lower respiratory tract, and endocardium may require longer treatment.

 For amebiasis patients with severe (Child-Pugh C) hepatic impairment, pharmacokinetic modeling and simulation indicate that the Flagyl 375 Capsules dose should be reduced by 50%.
 Therefore, the dosage regimen of Flagyl 375 Capsules in Child Pugh C patients with amebiasis is 375 mg q8h for 5 to 10 days (see CLINICAL PHARMACOLOGY and PRECAUTIONS).

 For trichomoniasis patients with severe (Child-Pugh C) hepatic impairment, pharmacokinetic modeling and simulation indicate that the frequency of metronidazole administration should be reduced from every12 hours to every 24 hours.
 Therefore, the dosage regiment of FLAYGL 375 capsules in Child Pugh C patients with trichomoniasis is 375 mg q24h for 7 days (see CLINICAL PHARMACOLOGY and PRECAUTIONS).